postsharp/Metalama.Documentation/content/conceptual/migration/migrating-aspects.md

 For each aspect, determine if _attribute multicasting_ is used, and how.
 All PostSharp aspects implicitly inherit from the `MulticastAttribute`, so all aspects _can_ be multicast, but not all actually are.
 To determine for which aspects the multicasting feature is used, do a "Find in Files" for the following substrings: `AttributeTarget` or `AttributeExclude`.

 If you only find that an aspect is multicast from assembly-level custom attributes, it does not mean that your Metalama aspect will have to implement multicasting.
 Indeed, it is more elegant to use fabrics than assembly-level multicasting.
-See <xref:fabrics-aspects> for details.
+See <xref:using-fabrics> for details.
 If the source code uses multicasting from classes or structs, your Metalama aspect will need to implement multicasting.

 ## Step 2.
 Verify that it's a good time to migrate